estenp/advent-of-code/README.md

 ## Running

 The best way to run specific days is to use the `elm reactor` command, then navigating to the day you want to run.
-Clicking on the `Main.elm` file will compile and run the code, displaying any output in the browser.
+Clicking on the `*.elm` file will compile and run the code, displaying any output in the browser.